27 AUG —

 An exhibition of the paintings and drawings of Keith Looby.

-Looby needs no introduction to serious connoisseurs of Australian Art.
-Archibald winner in 1984 with his portrait of satiricist Max Gillies impersonating Bob Hawke, the Blake Prize for Religious Art in 1973, and the Sulman Prize in 1974; Looby has won some of the most prestigious art prizes in Australia over the course of his long illustrious career.
+Keith Looby needs no introduction to serious connoisseurs of Australian Art.
+Archibald winner in 1984 with his portrait of satiricist Max Gillies as Bob Hawke, winner of the Blake Prize for Religious Art, and Sulman Prize winner.

-The Island (detail), Keith Looby 1987 (Image courtesy of the artist)
+Island From My Garden (detail), Keith Looby 1987 (Image courtesy of the artist); Wynne Prize 1987 finalist

 The exhibition titled Dichotomy is based on a statement made by Keith:

 “When I draw, I draw as a Protestant.
-When I paint, I paint as a Catholic.” — Keith Looby and features a selection of paintings and etchings from Keith's personal collection, curated by Ric Abel.
+When I paint, I paint as a Catholic.” — Keith Looby Dichotomy features a selection of paintings and etchings from Looby's personal collection, curated by Ric Abel.
 The show will be opened by art critic John McDonald, of the Sydney Morning Herald, on Saturday 27 August and will run until 9 October.

-Including work from Looby's seminal Black and White History of Australia series of drawings on the horrors of Colonialism, and his explorative Australian landscapes painted in Tasmania, as well as more figurative works in his unmistakeable style; the show promises to engage art lovers and collectors from the Southern Highlands and beyond.
-The last exhibition of Keith's work was held Canberra in 2012, making this a rare opportunity to view and acquire Looby's work.
+This show includes works from Looby's seminal Black and White History of Australia series of drawings on the horrors of Colonialism, and his explorative Australian landscapes painted in Tasmania, as well as more figurative works in his unmistakeable style; the show promises to engage art lovers and collectors from the Southern Highlands and beyond.
+This is a rare opportunity to view and acquire Keith Looby's work.

 First Moon (detail), Keith Looby 1976 (Image courtesy of the artist)